contralious/Vortex/README.md

 https://files.catbox.moe/rpk1ic.mp4

 Why is it 451MB?
-It uses tesseract OCR, which takes up a lot of space (i need to pack it into the program so it works for everyone with a single download)
+It uses tesseract OCR, which takes up a lot of space (I need to pack it into the program so it works for everyone with a single download)

-MADE BY @C_tra on discord.
+MADE BY @c_tra on discord.